 Some people take a walk to have time to think.
 Others walk to take time NOT to think, but to dream.
-Whichever category you fall into, Thinker or Dreamer, Ritchey Woods Nature Preserve has 2.25 miles of trails that await the sound of your footsteps.
+Whichever category you fall into, Thinker or Dreamer, Ritchey Woods Nature Preserve has 2.25 miles of winter trails that await the sound of your footsteps.

 Heading down the gravel path from the parking area, a trail begins that bisects a prairie habitat on the south with a forest habitat on the north.
 Chances are a chickadee, acting as gatekeeper, will announce your presence.
 My favorite forest friend, this roly-poly-bird-turned-acrobat spends winter days looking for berries and seeds in the absence of the insect population.
 Their Welcome Wagon ditty signals the beginning of your loop trail to a swamp wetland.

 As you pass the picnic shelter area, keenly scan the forest for deer decked out for winter in their dull gray overcoats.
 White-tailed deer are the largest wild mammals in Indiana and are often seen in all areas of Ritchey Woods.

 Just like me, deer are herbivores.
 I’ll spend cold months feasting on veggie stews and ciabatta buns, while deer feed on a winter diet of acorns, twigs, and buds of woody plants.
 With their keen sense of sight, smell, and hearing, chances are they will spot you before you spot them.
 They will wave at you with their white tails as they quickly exit to a more secluded area.

 Deer hair is hollow and filled with air to keep them well insulated on cold winter days.
 Zip up your down-filled parka and keep walking!